 - Obtain clear information about students’ access to technology.
 Survey students early in the quarter or visit Know Your Students to get information about what tools students can access.
 Adapt your teaching to these tools, remembering to factor students’ connectivity and ability to respond into teaching choices.
 Inform students about resources on campus that can support technology access.
 If a student expresses difficulties with access to technology, offer alternative solutions that will help them continue to learn.
 Additionally, learn about accessibility of software and course materials for students with disabilities.
 The UCD Student Disability Center has additional information.
 The Bandwidth Immediacy Matrix can help determine activities for different levels of connectivity. ♦1

 - Ask students for feedback about your class.
 Take occasional surveys of your class to see how the quarter is going for them.
 You might construct your own survey, or contact CEE to do a Mid-Quarter Inquiry.
 You can also obtain feedback from students by asking them to do a Quick Write, during or outside of class, in which they respond to open-ended questions about how the class is going for them.

 Building equitable practices into your course improves student learning.

 - Include a diversity, equity and inclusion statement in your syllabus to communicate your approach to creating an equitable and supportive environment in your classroom.
-You might include information about your views of diversity as an asset for learning, steps you will take to ensure that every student has a voice, and the contributions of diverse scholars has enriched your discipline.
+You might include information about your views of diversity as an asset for learning, steps you will take to ensure that every student has a voice, and how the contributions of diverse scholars have enriched your discipline.
 As you construct your statement, you may want to consider how it addresses multiple forms of diversity on the UCD campus, including, but not limited to, race, gender, ethnicity, sexual orientation, age, socioeconomic status, religion, and disability. ♦2

 - Technology that supports this: Canvas Pages